incx07/epam-lab/documentation/Software Requirements Specification.md

 * In the drop-down list, user selects a rating in the range from 1 to 5 (by default the series has no rating);
 * User clicks the "Save" button;
 * The selected rating is saved;
-* User can change the rating by clicking on the "Change" button.
+* User can see and change the rating by clicking on the "Change" button.

 <img src="https://github.com/incx07/epam-lab/blob/develop/documentation/images/013.JPG" alt="Picture 11" width="400"/>